 For half of a year after my WCNC submission, I had pretty much zero progress in terms of my research because for the first 3 months, I was busily leetcoding, connecting randos on LinkedIn for referrals, and mass applying to US companies aside from my regular internship and school works.
 For the latter 3 months, since I already got two offers (not great ones but still better than spending 100k on a US grad school), I had zero incentive to continue my research.
 I was still slowly making some effort to extend my model tho.

 Writing a journal paper really was much more demanding than writing a conference paper.
 It was much longer and the structure was more rigorous.
-I also finally adopted the proper way of writing latex, splitting TEX files by sections and using bibtex for references.
+I also finally adopted the proper way of writing latex, splitting TEX files by sections and using bibtex for references, on my local machine instead of Overleaf.
+It turned out that Overleaf actually absorbed a lot of the syntax errors, and my 1st paper was full of them.

 Review

-After getting an IEEE conference and an IEEE journal accepted, I concluded that 99% of the academic is a joke.
+After getting an IEEE conference and an IEEE journal paper accepted, I concluded that 99% of the academic is a joke, or more so a scam (IEEE charges so much for conference registration bruh).
 All my researches are useless, yet they still get accepted.
 I prefer the actual software development work so much.